Donald Trump appeals $454 million judgment in New York civil fraud case - ExBulletin

 Trump's call was expected.
 Trump had vowed to appeal, and his lawyers had been laying the groundwork for months by frequently objecting to Engoron's handling of the trial.

-Trump complained about being punished for building a perfect company, lots of money, great buildings, everything was great.
+Trump complained that he was being punished for “building a perfect company, lots of money, great buildings, everything great.”

-Trump's lawyer, Christopher Kise, said after the verdict that the former president was confident the appeals court would ultimately correct the countless catastrophic errors made by a trial court with no connection to the law or reality .
+Trump's lawyer, Christopher Kise, said after the verdict that the former president was confident the appeals court would “ultimately correct the countless and catastrophic errors made by a trial court unrelated to the law or to reality “.

-Trump couldn't appeal the decision immediately because the clerk's office at the Engorons courthouse had to file a document known as a judgment to make it official.
-This was done on Friday.
+Trump couldn't appeal the decision immediately because the clerk's office at the Engoron courthouse had to file documents known as a judgment to make it official.
+This was done on Friday, opening a 30-day window for Trump to pay or appeal and request a stay.

-Trump's appeal will likely focus on Engoron, whom Trump's lawyers have accused of tangible and overwhelming bias, as well as objections to the legal mechanisms involved in James' trial.
+During the trial, Trump's lawyers accused Engoron of “tangible and overwhelming” bias.
+They also objected to the legal mechanics of James' trial.
 Trump claims the law she sued him under is a consumer protection law that is normally used to curb companies that defraud customers.

 Trump's lawyers have already gone to the Appellate Division at least 10 times to challenge Engoron's previous rulings, including during trial in an unsuccessful attempt to overturn a hush order and $15,000 fine for violations after Trump made a derogatory and false social media post about a key court staff member.